jitterted/ensembler/project.md

     + Collect info for participants
     + "Integrate" with MobTi.me -- via WebSocket
     - Limit registration to 5 per huddle
+    - Store a link to the video recording, only available to those who were participants of that Huddle
     - Provide calendar invites using links
         - Provide WorldTimeBuddy.com links for huddles (maybe not needed if calendar links are sufficient)
     - Integrate with GitHub for adding collaborators to the repo